What Are Matcha Butter Cookies?

 Because of the amount of butter and sugar in these cookies, the texture is lightly crisp and crumbly, a little like shortbread.
 However, by adding egg yolks and milk, it becomes a pipe-able mixture that can be made into beautifully defined shapes.

-I mainly use this recipe to make Christmas tree cookies, however, you can experiment with other shapes such as wreaths or holly leaves.
+I mainly use this recipe to make Christmas tree cookies, however, you can experiment with other shapes such as wreaths, holly leaves, or other shapes for any time of year!

 While Japanese people don’t celebrate Christmas in the traditional sense, if you visit Japan around December, you will find an abundance of Christmas-themed snacks and desserts.
-This cookie recipe perfectly adds a little Japanese flair to your holiday baking this year!
+This cookie recipe is the perfect way to add a little Japanese flair to your holiday baking this year!

 Ingredients You Will Need

 - Unsalted Butter: I always use unsalted butter to control the saltiness.
-Ensure it’s very soft but not melted before starting.
+The butter should be soft (room temperature) before starting.
+Do not use melted butter (I explain why in the walkthrough).

 - Granulated Sugar: Granulated sugar is my go-to for a slightly crispy texture, helping cookies maintain shape and not spread too much.